laravel/docs/events.md

 #### Firing An Event

-Now we are ready to fire our event:
+Now we are ready to fire our event using the `Event` facade:

 	$response = Event::fire(new PodcastWasPurchased($podcast));